Summer Berry Pie (Grain-Free + Dairy-Free w/ Vegan + Paleo options)

 - Peel off top layer of parchment paper.
 Swiftly and carefully turn rolled dough onto pie.
 Peel back the paper and trim excess.
 It’s ok if there are cracks, they can be fixed by dipping your fingers into water and mending.

-- Make a few vent holes and apply an egg wash if desired.
+- Make a few vent holes and brush with a bit of coconut milk, this will act like an egg wash.
 Sprinkle the top with coarse sugar, flute edges and carefully place pie into oven at 350 degrees for 45-60 minutes (my oven takes closer to 60 minutes, but start checking in at 30 minutes).
 I like to place aluminum foil or a pie crust shield around the edges at this point to avoid outer edge burning.

 - Let pie cool before serving as the filling will set during the cooling process.
 Enjoy!!